 Our grassroots marketing events are built around the demographics of our customer base and offer an opportunity for our customers to develop a strong identity with our brand and culture.
 For example, the Zumiez Couch Tour is a series of entertainment events that includes skateboarding demonstrations from top professionals, autograph sessions, competitions and live music, and has featured some of today's most popular teenage personalities in action sports and music.
 The Zumiez Couch Tour provides a high-impact platform where customers can interact with some of their favorite action sports athletes and vendors can showcase new products.
-Recently, our Zumiez Couch Tour stop at the Mall of America in Bloomington, Minnesota attracted over 20,000 attendees.
+Recently, our Zumiez Couch Tour completed a twelve city tour across the United States.
 We also offer promotions and contests such as the "Zumiez and Atticus Battle of the Bands," which provides amateur bands the opportunity to compete against one another for a chance to win Zumiez gift certificates and have their winning track produced on an Atticus CD sampler.
-Advertising expense was approximately \$322,000, \$295,000 and \$235,000 in fiscal 2002, 2003 and 2004, respectively and \$24,000 for the one month period ended February 1, 2003.
+Advertising expense (income) was approximately \$322,000, \$295,000 and \$235,000 in fiscal 2002, 2003 and 2004, respectively and \$24,000 for the one month period ended February 1, 2003 and \$25,000 and (\$900) for the six months ended July 31, 2004 and the six months ended July 30, 2005, respectively.
+Advertising expense is presented net of payments that we receive from sponsors and, for the six months ended July 30, 2005, these payments exceeded our actual advertising costs.